bill-of-materials/data/ELEMENTS/ELM-0002/README.md

 ### 2015-11-11

-Mysterious meeting in a french airport.
+A mysterious meeting occurs in a french airport.
 A picture found on social networks seem to indicate this could be a transaction between Modgeist and Arksine.

 ![Transaction](2015-11-11.fb.arksine.transaction.jpg)
 ![Transaction Post](2015-11-11.fb.arksine.transactionpost.jpg)